mindsmash/clientsuccess-api/README.md

 # Client Success

-A 3rd party node.js library that implements the [ClientSuccess](https://www.clientsuccess.com/) API.
+A 3rd-party node.js library that implements the [ClientSuccess](https://www.clientsuccess.com/) API.

 [Documentation](http://docs.clientsuccessapi.apiary.io/#reference)

-## Instalation
+## Installation

 ```bash
 npm i clientsuccess-api
 ```

 ## Usage

 This library uses [axios](https://github.com/mzabriskie/axios) to send HTTP request.
-All methods will expose the underlying `config` parameter for `axios`
+All methods will expose the underlying `config` parameter for `axios`.

 Begin by initializing with your username and password.

 ```javascript
 let clientsuccess = require('clientsuccess-api').clientsuccess(username, password);
 ```

 Now you will be able to interact with the Client Success API.
 This API will handle refreshing your access token.
-Client Success [reccomends](http://help.clientsuccess.com/advanced-features/does-clientsuccess-have-an-api) that you create a seperate user account named "API Access"
+Client Success [recommends](http://help.clientsuccess.com/advanced-features/does-clientsuccess-have-an-api) that you create a seperate user account named "API Access".

 ```javascript
 clientsuccess.clients.list()